PopAlexandru41/SimpleRestAPI/README.md

 https://localhost:5001/api/User/string

 ### Warnings
-There are no Students in the database and only one User:
+There are no Students in the database and only are one User:
 ```cs
 {
 	Name: string